Diatosta/media-stack/README.md

 **Deploy the stack with VPN**

-If VPN is enabled, qBittorrent and Prowlarr will be put behind VPN.
+If VPN is enabled, Deluge and Prowlarr will be put behind VPN.

 By default, NordVPN is used in `docker-compose.yml` file.
 This can be updated to use ExpressVPN, SurfShark, ProtonVPN, Custom OpenVPN or Wireguard VPN.
 It uses OpenVPN type for all the providers.